esoreq/Day_one/_episodes/03-Jupyter_notebook.md

 exercises: 10
 questions:
 - What is Jupyter Notebook?
+- What are key benefits of the Jupyter Notebook
 - What is a Kernel?
-- How to use a notebook to run bash code snippets.
-- How to setup FSL to be usable in the notebook
+- What is FSL?
+- What is the `.profile` good for?
 objectives:
 - List the components and functionality of Jupyter Notebook.
 - Launch and navigate the Jupyter Notebook dashboard.
 - Open, create and save Jupyter Notebook files.
-- setup FSL to be usable in a Jupyter notebook
+- Learn how to setup FSL to be usable in a Jupyter notebook
--
+- Learn how to setup and use Bash environment variables in the `.profile` file
+- Learn how to use a notebook to run bash code snippets.

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- Jupyter notebook is a tool designed to simplify and improve data science projects
+- Jupyter notebooks are Human readable way to document any complex process that relies on a mixture of code and text
+- In a notebook, kernels are programs that run and inspect the code section.
+They are not specific to one language
+- FSL is a set of programs designed to support the analysis of neuroimaging data
+- In the `.profile` file we can store a set of variables that our operating system will need when it runs certain programs.

 ---

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>